 Lucinda Trew is an award-winning speechwriter and communications strategist.
 Over the course of a 30-year corporate career she has helped dozens of Fortune 500 CEOs, directors and C-suite executives advance business and reputational goals through strong narrative and compelling content.

 Janet Stovall is Manager, Executive Communications at UPS, where she serves as speechwriter for the CEO and top leadership.
 Prior to joining UPS, she founded and ran for more than 20 years an independent writing consultancy, The Point Communications.
 She's a multiple Cicero-award winner and a keynote speaker whose TED Talk has garnered almost 1.5 million views.
 Janet is committed to furthering open, culturally competent – and courageous – executive communications.

 Georgetown’s McDonough School of Business

 37th and O St., N.W.

 The Georgetown University Hotel and Conference Center is adjacent to Speechwriting School.
-To register under the room block, please click here or call 1-888-902-1606 or 202-687-3200 and reference the Professional Speechwriters Association World Conference.
-We cannot guarantee room availability after the cut-off date of September 15, 2017, or once the discounted room block is sold out.If you would like to explore more hotel options, Georgetown University recommends several properties near campus: http://www.georgetown.edu/area-hotels-and-visitor-housing
+To register under the room block, please click here to book online or call 1-888-902-1606 or 202-687-3200 and reference the Professional Speechwriters Association World Conference.
+We cannot guarantee room availability after the cut-off date of September 20, 2019, or once the discounted room block is sold out.If you find the hotel listed above can no longer accommodate the nights you need, Georgetown University recommends several other options near campus: http://www.georgetown.edu/area-hotels-and-visitor-housing

 From Reagan National Airport, Georgetown’s campus is conveniently reached by taxicab, and economically reached by taking the Blue Line (towards Largo Town Center) to the Rosslyn Metro Station and taking the free Georgetown University Transportation Shuttle to campus.